handheldbreadcrumbs/handheldbreadcrumbs.github.io/_drafts/2017-06-07-build-pose.markdown

 {% endhighlight %}
 Complete install log can be seen in this [gist](https://gist.github.com/handheldbreadcrumbs/af702fabc6f0c4407b059648faa2e5ee#file-debian-base-install-log){:target="_blank"}.
 After successful installation everything should be in debian.4.0-etch directory under home folder of current user, then I am running a command with a specified root directory.
 Specified root directory is $MY_CHROOT and command is not specified explicitly and it defaults to $SHELL, in my case it is /bin/bash, that is invoked with the -i option.

-In short I am running this command below
+In short I am running this line below
 {% highlight bash %}
 sudo chroot $MY_CHROOT
 {% endhighlight %}